adobe/open-development-template/Process.md

 [Documentation begets improvement][document-agency].
 Once you write down a process, you'll quickly see if/where it needs work and what needs to be in place to help your team be more effective and efficient.
+Something that is written down and formalized can be iterated upon.

 ## Faster Onboarding

 By making explicit the social rituals, activities, and resources that collectively comprise how the team and project get work done, we can [onboard teammates quickly and efficiently so they can start getting work done right away][better-docs].
 This also lowers the barrier to entry to involve oneself in the project.

 ## Exert Less Energy